Book now

 Children Under 9 must be supervised everywhere in the waterpark including the slides by an adult (18+) as the supervising adult you should not be directly supervising more than two children aged 5-8 at one time

-Children Under 5 must be supervised on a 1:1 basis everywhere in the waterpark at all times - see special arrangements during COVID Restrictions regarding the availability of certain facilities at this time.
+Children Under 5 must be supervised on a 1:1 basis everywhere in the waterpark at all times

 Can I wear glasses and jewellery?